essenius/FitNesseFitSharpFibonacciDemo/README.md

     cd /D %LOCALAPPDATA%\FitNesse\ExtendedMath\ExtendedMathFixtures\bin\debug\net5.0
     java -jar %LOCALAPPDATA%\FitNesse\fitnesse-standalone.jar -d %LOCALAPPDATA%\FitNesse -e 0
 ```
+8. The first time FitNesse runs, it will unpack its resources.
+Wait until you see ```Starting FitNesse on port: 8080``` in the log
-8. Open a browser and enter the URL http://localhost:8080/FibonacciTest?test
+9. Open a browser and enter the URL http://localhost:8080/FibonacciTest?test

 # Contribute
 Enter an issue or provide a pull request.